 Go Back to Your Article

-Going back to your article will provide you with fresh eyes and a clear mind to accurately proofread your post.
+Returning to your article will give you fresh eyes and a clear mind to accurately proofread your post.
 You might even notice that there is information that you missed and would like to add.

 I schedule some time every week to revise older content.